 Everyone needs a great highlighter in their makeup bag—especially as the weather warms up and the sun starts to shine.
 This is the time to really show off that glow.
 And when you consider that a highlighter is your skin's greatest friend, providing a supportive glow to even the most sallow and dull complexions, it's a complete no-brainer that you need a good one in your life.
 In fact, we like to think of the best highlighters as a faux facial, imparting a healthy sheen to the skin akin to the kind you get after an hour in the capable, restorative hands of an expert.
-From the Byrdie UK team's faves to the affordable highlighters makeup artists rely on, here are the best nine to buy now.

 A little goes a long way with this highlighting stick.
-The shimmering crystal shade (pictured) shifts from champagne gold to rose pink and helps to warm up your complexion when you're feeling a bit sun-deprived.
+The shimmering crystal shade (pictured above) shifts from champagne gold to rose pink and helps to warm up your complexion when you're feeling a bit sun-deprived.
 It looks particularly glowy down the bridge of the nose and washed across the cheekbones.

 MAC's brand-new highlighting trio has a creamy powder texture that is seriously easy to blend.
 The golden hues suit all skin tones and glide on with no fallout.
 This will be your go-to summer palette for sure.

 Bella Hadid's makeup artist, Vincent Oquendo, uses this Revlon highlighter on the star.
 "I'm obsessed with it," he tells Byrdie.

 "This has both cream and baked powder textures for an array of highlighted skin finishes," says Naoko Scintu, who works with stars like Lily James and FKA Twigs.
 "What I love about this versatile palette is you can layer powder over cream for that more intensified finish, leaving the skin gleaming.
 Or just use the cream for a more natural dewy glow.
 The world is your oyster with this multi-palette."